-How to Choose a Domain Name
+How To Choose A Domain Name

-Over the past 20 years, I’ve registered hundreds of domain names for business purposes.
+When it comes to building your website, choosing a domain name is one of the most important decisions you will make because it affects how the site is marketed and influences how site visitors feel about your brand.

-What follows are 11 tips to help you choose the best domain name to register.
+Here are 11 tips to help make the right domain name decision.

 1. Businesses Don’t Own Domain Names